dusty-nv/jetson-inference/docs/pytorch-object-fruit.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/pytorch-fruit.jpg">

-To get started, first make sure that you have [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) for **Python 3.6** on your Jetson, then download the base model from below and install some packages that are needed for training the SSD model.
-Then after downloading your desired object classes, you will kick off the training script (and probably let it run overnight).
-After that, we'll test the re-trained detection model in TensorRT on some static images and a live camera feed.
+To get started, first make sure that you have [JetPack 4.4](https://developer.nvidia.com/embedded/jetpack) or newer and [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) for **Python 3.6** on your Jetson.
+JetPack 4.4 includes TensorRT 7.1, which is the minimum TensorRT version that supports loading SSD-Mobilenet via ONNX.
+The PyTorch training scripts used for training SSD-Mobilenet are for Python3, so PyTorch should be installed for Python 3.6.

 ## Setup

-> **note:** first make sure that you have [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) for **Python 3.6** on your Jetson
+> **note:** first make sure that you have [JetPack 4.4](https://developer.nvidia.com/embedded/jetpack) or newer on your Jetson
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; and [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) for **Python 3.6**

 The PyTorch code for training SSD-Mobilenet is found in the repo under [`jetson-inference/python/training/detection/ssd`](https://github.com/dusty-nv/pytorch-ssd).
 There are a couple steps required before using it: